Langosmon/ENP_TC_Landfall_Variability/Readme.txt

 Figure 2 was made in R and could be plotted using the Rstudio Rmd file named "Figure2_Rcode.Rmd"

 ##############################################
-The final data to be plotted is included under the subfolder named "data_plots" which include the following:
+The final processed data to be plotted is included in the "releases" section of this repository in a ZIP file named "data_plots" which includes the following:

 #####  fig1  #####